 Continuation of the school day for Thomas.

 A group of boys hung out with Crusher.
-He's never alone.
-They are his cheerleaders.
-You know the types always telling him how tough he is, and how whatever he says or does is right.
-Once you are on the school grounds it doesn't take long to figure out his word is law.
-If he says, "don't talk," everyone around him didn’t make a sound.
+They were his cheerleaders.
+You know the types who always told him how tough he was, and how whatever he said or did is right.
+Once you got on the school grounds, it wouldn't take long to figure out that his word was law.
+If he said, "don't talk," everyone around him didn't make a sound.

 Thomas remembered back last spring when a new kid came to the school.
 Crusher groomed him for the group.
-Crusher told everyone to be quiet so he could think.
-The noise stopped immediately around his table.
-The new kid mistakenly asked Crusher a question.
+Crusher told everyone to be quiet so he could concentrate on what he wanted to do next.
+The noise stopped at once around his table.
+The new kid made a mistake and asked Crusher a question.
 Crusher turned, not saying a word and hit the boy in the nose.
 Before the new kid could register his thoughts, he's on the ground with blood running over his chin.
 "I told you to be quiet, didn't I?"
+Crusher had yelled.

 Thomas got to the school grounds and prayed his friends were out front.
-He wasn’t that lucky.
+It didn't work out that way.
 There Crusher stood by the front door.
-Thomas looked around for a teacher, but as usual, there wasn’t one.
+Thomas looked around for a teacher, but as usual, no one was seen.
 He ducked his head, pressing his chin to his chest and attempted to walk past Crusher and his gang.

-"Oh, look, boys, it's Four Eyes Gobbler.
+"Oh, look, boys, Four Eyes Gobbler is here.
 Glad you're at school today.
 Did you bring your lunch money for the week?"
 Thomas reached for the door.
 One of the gang stopped him.

 "Well, I have a problem with you, Mr. Four Eyes.
-You think you're better than everyone else because the town got its name after your family.
+You believe you're better than everyone else because the town got its name after your family.
 Isn't that right Mr. Gobbler?"
-Crusher said as he looked around to make sure there weren't any teachers around.
+Crusher said as he looked around to make sure there weren't any teachers within his sight.

 "No, I don't.
 I'm like everyone else here," Thomas said in a soft-spoken voice.